philipptrenz/photo-booth/README.md

     key_mgmt=NONE
 }
 ```
-If your camera is secured, use `psk="<Your WiFi password>"`
+If Your camera is secured, use `psk="<Your WiFi password>"`
 3. Restart WiFi with `sudo ifdown wlan0 && sudo ifup wlan0`
 4. Make shure your cameras WiFi is enabled
 5. Run `ifconfig` and look up your IP address on wlan0, e.g. 192.168.1.X
 6. Try to run `gphoto2 --port ptpip:192.168.1.1 --capture-image` - the last digit of the IP address has to be 1, that's your camera ;)
 7. Edit to your config.json `..."port": "ptpip:192.168.1.1", ...` and restart photo-booth

 **NOTE:** My Nikon first didn't want to work via WiFi, then I figured out that the  gphoto2 and libgphoto2 version from the package manager is far to old.
-If you want to install the latest version, just use this [gphoto2-updater scipt](https://github.com/gonzalo/gphoto2-updater)
+If you want to install the latest version, just use this [gphoto2-updater scipt](https://github.com/gonzalo/gphoto2-updater).